Sir Charles Knowles, 1st Baronet: Battle of Havana

 After having his ships refitted Knowles sailed on a cruise, hoping to intercept a Spanish treasure fleet off Cuba.
 On 30 September he fell in with HMS Lenox, under Captain Charles Holmes, who reported that he had encountered a Spanish fleet some days earlier.
 The fleet was sighted the next morning but confusion over signals and a struggle to keep the weather gauge meant that the British fleet failed to attack in an organised manner.
 Though the Battle of Havana ended with the capture of one Spanish ship and another being badly damaged, it was not the major British victory hoped for.
 Knowles was accused of badly mismanaging the action and faced a court martial in December 1749.
 The result was a reprimand for the poor tactics he employed, while several of the other captains involved were also reprimanded.
 There was considerable bad feeling between Knowles and his subordinates, and several challenges to duel were issued.
-In once instance, Knowles exchanged shots with Holmes, and in another two of his captains, Innes and Clarke, duelled, which resulted in Innes being mortally wounded.King George II eventually intervened to forbid any further duels over the matter.
+In once instance, Knowles exchanged shots with Holmes, and in another two of his captains, Innes and Clarke, duelled, which resulted in Innes being mortally wounded.
+King George II eventually intervened to forbid any further duels over the matter.

 Governor of Jamaica

+Knowles was briefly Member of Parliament for Gatton between 1749 and 1752, and in 1752 he was appointed Governor of Jamaica.
+In 1754, the Maroons of Crawford's Town rose up in revolt, and Knowles put down the rebellion, defeating and capturing its leader, Quao.
+The Maroon town, Charles Town, Jamaica took the first name of Knowles in gratitude for the governor's help in suppressing the revolt.
+Over his four-year period as governor he took steps to reform the legal system, and also moved the administrative capital from Spanish Town to Kingston, arguing that the latter was more defensible.